WanderingxLotus/steamdeck-oled-ath11k-dkms/README.md

 ## License

 Driver source: original upstream Linux GPLv2.
 See LICENSE.
-Firmware (if included): vendor license; review WHENCE before redistribution
+Firmware (if included): vendor license; review WHENCE before redistribution.

+---

+## Need Help?

+If you get stuck, ask in the Steam Deck community or open an issue here!